John Chichester (died 1569): Career

 As a young man he served in the Royal Navy, and in 1544 he was with King Henry VIII in France at the Siege of Boulogne.
 In 1545 he was captain of the ship Struce of Dansick under the command of Sir George Carew, a fellow Devonian.
 He was in London on the outbreak of the Western Rebellion in 1549, and set off back to Devon to fight for the royalist forces under the command of John Russell, 1st Baron Russell, who was probably responsible for recommending him to the king for Sheriff of Devon in 1550-1.
 As an expression of royal gratitude, Russell awarded Chichester jointly with Sir Arthur Champernon, the metal clappers which had been removed by royal command from Devon churchbells to prevent their being rung out by the rebels as calls to arms.

 Following the death of King Henry VIII in 1547 he became an ardent supporter of the Duke of Somerset, the uncle of Henry's infant son King Edward VI, as Lord Protector.
 When Somerset was overthrown in 1551, Chichester was one of those temporarily imprisoned with him in the Tower of London.

 When King Edward VI died in 1553, Chichester refused to support the Duke of Northumberland, Somerset's successor as Edward's chief minister, particularly not Northumberland's efforts to have his daughter-in-law Lady Jane Grey proclaimed Queen.
-He joined his cousin John Bourchier, 2nd Earl of Bath in being amongst the first to defy Northumberland by proclaiming Queen Mary as monarch.
+He joined his cousin John Bourchier, 2nd Earl of Bath in being amongst the first to defy Northumberland by proclaiming Queen Mary I as monarch.
 The queen rewarded Chichester with a knighthood, which he received three days before the opening of the first parliament of her reign in 1553.

 In 1555 he accompanied Francis Russell, 2nd Earl of Bedford on an embassy to the Imperial court at Brussels, and went on with him as far as Venice.
 Chichester was arrested in 1556 for his involvement in the Dudley conspiracy against Queen Mary and was again imprisoned in the Tower of London.
 He was soon released although remained under various restrictive controls.

 After the death of Queen Mary and the accession of Queen Elizabeth I in 1558, Chichester returned to active local and national political activity until his death in 1569.
 In April 1558 he was commissioned to command the Militia of the Hundreds of North Devonshire.
 In 1566 he assigned to the Mayor, Corporation and Burgesses of Barnstaple all his rights and interests in the Manor of Barnstaple.